 P.O.
 Box 670

-The Family Educational Rights & Privacy Act (FERPA) is a Federal law that affords parents the right to have access to their children's education records.
-When you turned 18, the rights transferred to you.
+The Family Educational Rights & Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children’s education records.
+When you turn 18, the rights transfer to you.
 If you want to give access to your parents or other designated parties, you must complete the FERPA form and submit it.
-If you don't, no one on staff will be able to discuss your record (including your bill) with your parents/guardians.
+If you don’t, no one on staff will be able to discuss your record (including your bill) with your parents/guardians.

 TO UNDERSTAND FERPA & FILL OUT THE FORM: